-In this article you will learn which views are available, how you can use the different views and for which applications they are particularly suitable.
+In this post, learn which views and plugins are available, how you can use them, and for which use cases they are particularly suitable.

 The table view is particularly suitable for displaying text- and number-based data.
-Using the available view settings such as groupings, sorting and filters, simple evaluations can also be carried out very quickly in the table view.
+Using the available view settings such as grouping, sorting and filters, you can also perform simple evaluations very quickly.

-The table view does not offer any options for complex evaluations and the creation of diagrams.
-For this, SeaTable offers a second integrated view.
+In the status viewrow you can always see the number of rows and the column values.
+However, the table view does not offer any options for complex evaluations and the creation of diagrams.

 Advanced views #

-Plug-ins can be used to add further views to the integrated views.
-These expand the possible fields of application of SeaTable beyond the purely quantitative analysis of numerical data - use cases that a classic spreadsheet cannot satisfy.
+With the help of plugins, the table view can be supplemented with additional display options.
+These extend SeaTable's possible fields of application beyond the purely quantitative analysis of numerical data - enabling SeaTable to be used for use cases that a classic spreadsheet cannot cover.